davozola/SailingDayScore/replit.md

 ## Recent Changes (September 30, 2025)

 ### Latest Updates
+- ✅ **Fixed gust penalty algorithm - scores now higher and more realistic** (October 1, 2025):
+  - Implemented hybrid gust penalty approach to avoid over-penalizing low winds
+  - For sub-optimal winds: uses absolute thresholds (gust_kn < 10 kn or delta < 4 kn = no penalty)
+  - For optimal winds: uses ratio with higher thresholds (≤1.25 = no penalty, was 1.2)
+  - "Rachas fuertes" flag only shows when gust_kn ≥ 18 kn (was showing for tiny gusts)
+  - Barcelona example: scores now 28-43 (was 14-22), flags almost eliminated
+  - All 23 pytest tests updated and passing
 - ✅ **Updated scoring algorithm with refined calculations** (October 1, 2025):
   - Changed wind base score from 75 to 60 points for optimal conditions (more realistic scoring range)
   - Implemented smoother wind deficit penalties: -1/-2/-3/-4 pts/kn (progressive, less aggressive)